nevir/Bumbler/README.md

 License
 -------

-Dotum is MIT licensed.
+Bumbler is MIT licensed.
 [See the accompanying file](MIT-LICENSE.md) for the full text.